 Bullying can include verbal behaviours such name-calling or insults based on physical characteristics, race, sexuality, culture, religion or other personal attributes.
 It includes physical bullying, such as hitting, shoving and damaging or stealing property.
 It can also include social behaviours such as consistently and deliberately excluding someone, or sharing information or images that could be harmful or embarrassing.
 Bullying can involve behaviours that are obvious to others (‘overt’ bullying) or more subtle behaviours such as threatening looks, gestures or exclusion (‘covert’ bullying).
 Bullying is not an argument or disagreement, or a one-off instance of mean or aggressive behaviour; however, these things can still cause significant distress and harm.

 Establishing a common understanding of bullying amongst students, staff and families is one of the first steps towards preventing bullying in Australian schools.

-More recent research has revealed similar results.
-In a 2017 study conducted by Reachout.com, 23% of young people aged 14 to 25 reported experiencing bullying in the last 12 months.
-A 2018 study of Australian primary school students found that about one in three (29.2%) 8-9 year-olds reported frequent bullying, at least once a week.
-These students were more likely to experience internalising symptoms, such as symptoms of anxiety and depression, than those who did not report frequent bullying.
+Bullying has been linked to a range of negative health outcomes for children and young people.
+A 2018 study of Australian primary school students, for example, found that students who experienced frequent bullying were more likely to experience internalising symptoms, such as symptoms of anxiety and depression, than those who did not report frequent bullying.